jyoti786J/Group62comps38f/README.md

 ## Logout

-On the home page, each user can log out of their account by clicking the logout button.
+Users can log out of their accounts by clicking the logout button on the home page.

 ********************************************